eirenjacobson/HgPupProdModel/README.md

 # HgPupProdModel

-This repository contains code to accompany Jacobson et al. (In Prep), A state-space model for estimating pinniped pup production from serial counts at breeding colonies.
+This repository contains code to accompany Jacobson et al. (In Prep): A state-space model for estimating pinniped pup production from serial counts at breeding colonies.

 # Required packages